- Our Courses

 - Golf Pro Shop

-The Northcliffe course provides the opportunity for members to have excellent golf and hone their short game on holes that vary in distance from 50 to 140 yards.
+The Northcliffe course provides the opportunity for player to hone their short game on holes that vary in distance from 50 to 140 yards.
 It could be assumed that a course with par-three holes can easily be tackled, but over the years, the Northcliffe course has lulled many players into a false sense of security.

 It could be assumed that a course with par-three holes can easily be tackled.
 But over the years, the Northcliffe course – often known as the ‘short course’ – has lulled many players into a false sense of security.